ARM-software/arm-systemready/SR/README.md

 5. If all the above steps are successful, then the  bootable image will be available at **/path-to-arm-systemready/SR/scripts/output/sr_acs_live_image.img.xz**

 Note: The image is generated in a compressed (.xz) format.
 The image must be uncompressed before it is used.<br />
-Note: For the build instructions of the Security Interface Extension ACS, refer to the [SIE README](./../SIE//README.md) for further details.<br />

 ## Build output
 This image comprises two FAT file system partitions recognized by UEFI: <br />